-Awatovi was founded around 1200 CE on a defensible point of Antelope Mesa, overlooking the Jeddito Valley below.
+Awatovi was founded around 1200 CE on a defensible point overlooking the Jeddito Valley below Antelope Mesa.
 Today's Jeddito Valley contains many ancient pueblo ruins but Awatovi is by far the largest and most spectacular.
 It's not that there's much to look at as there isn't: the excavated areas have been mostly backfilled and there isn't much showing above the surface.
-But there are broken pottery shards all over the place, so many shards that it has been said the original residents of Awatovi formed, decorated, fired and then broke pottery morning, noon and night for hundreds of years.
+But there are broken pottery sherds all over the place, so many sherds that it has been said the residents of Awatovi formed, decorated, fired and then broke pottery morning, noon and night for hundreds of years.

 The 1200's were also a time of great dislocaton as the climate changed considerably for the drier and families and clans migrated cross-country to be closer to more reliable sources of water.
 This was a time when the pueblos of Hovenweep, Betatakin, Keet Siel and others were being abandoned.
 Many of those people added to the populations of Hopi First, Second and Third Mesas but not necessarily to any of the Antelope Mesa/Jeddito pueblos.